lucianopereira86/NetCore3-Heroku/README.md

 docker build -t [MYAPP] .
 ```

 To authenticate with Heroku, run this command.
 It be required to press any key to open a web browser window containing a login button.
-Just press on it.

 ```batch
 heroku login